kuzzleio/sdk-javascript/doc/7/controllers/auth/create-api-key/index.md

 code: true
 type: page
 title: createApiKey
-description: Creates a new API key for a user
+description: Creates a new API key for the currently loggued user.
 ---

 # createApiKey